tschueller/maven-javascript-plugin/README.md

 Repositories
 ------------

-This plugin and its dependencies are regularly deployed into my personal [Maven repository][1].
+This plugin is regularly deployed into my personal [Maven repository][1].
 Add this configuration to your POM to automatically use this repo:

     <repositories>
       <repository>